 – Lamayuru Monastery –

 Tucked on top a hill, Lamayuru monastery is located on the Leh – Kargil highway.
-One of the largest and oldest gompa in the valley that houses 150 permanent monks.
+One of the largest and oldest Gompa in the valley which houses 150 permanent monks.

-Snow peppered mountains all around the monastery offers breathtaking views.
+Snow peppered mountains all around the monastery offer breathtaking views of the monastery.

 – Alchi Monastery –

 This is one of the oldest surviving monasteries in Ladakh dated approximately to the 11th century.
 The murals in the monastery are rich and vibrant and have survived the test of time.
 The monastery is built with clay and wood.